Trade Balance in Venezuela

 5 years of economic forecasts for more than 30 economic indicators.

 Venezuela Trade Balance Chart

 Source: Venezuela Central Bank and FocusEconomics calculations.

-In June, the average price of Venezuela’s mix of crude oil recorded zero growth over the previous month, remaining at May’s price of USD 56.4 per barrel.
+In October, the average price of Venezuela’s mix of crude oil rose 11.3% from the previous month to USD 42.6 per barrel.

 In late September, the Venezuelan government modified the long-awaited bond swap offer it had first presented on 16 September, which had been in the offing for months.